fabiofortkamp/thermocode/content/sciprog.md

 Tags: programming, python, Jupyter, Windows, Unix
 Slug: sciprog
 Status: published
-Series: Scientific programming in Windows
+Series: Scientific Programming in Windows

 When I [started][jupyter-first] this series on [Jupyter][jupyter-site] notebooks, I wrote it was "my most used tool" and that I think its installation and usage for Windows users may not be very straigthforward.